Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 He wasn't just an actor taking the role.

-I mean, the movie I think is something he wanted to be part of.
+I mean, the movie, I think, is something he wanted to be part of.

-Now we go to the audio sound bites.
+Now we go to the audio soundbites.

-Once again, your host being used as Material for other guests to react to and bounce off of.
+Once again, your host being used as material for other guests to react to and bounce off of.

-Fox News this morning, the uh America's newsroom show, Martha McCallum played a couple clips of me from yesterday on the Colin Capernick Caper, and she had a couple of guests and their reaction here's how it started.
+Fox News this morning, the America's newsroom show, Martha McCallum, played a couple clips of me from yesterday on the Colin Capernick Caper.

 Here he is.

-It's um ironic that we have now a quarterback who was adopted and raised by a white family, who was scouted and signed by white scouts, was employed by white owners, the National Football League decides now to steal the stage of the National Football League to make personal statements during the week he is about to be cut.
+It's ironic that we have now a quarterback who was adopted and raised by a white family, who was scouted and signed by white scouts, was employed by white owners, the National Football League, decides now to steal the stage of the National Football League to make personal statements during the week he is about to be cut.

-Wow, uh Russia's clearly fired up in that statement.
+Rush is clearly fired up in that statement.

 He obviously follows the NFL extremely closely, and he is very unhappy with what Kaepernick's doing.

-So they went to Julie Regensky.
+So they went to Julie Rogensky.

-She is uh one of the Fox analysts from the left, and she was asked, Julie, what do you think of all this?
+She is one of the Fox analysts from the left, and she was asked, Julie, what do you think of all this?

 I stand up for the national anthem because I believe in this country and I believe in what the anthem stands for.